go-kratos/go-kratos.dev/src/content/docs/docs/component/log.md

 ---
 id: log
 title: Logger
 description: Kratos contains only the simplest Log interface for business-adapted log access.
-When your business logic needs to use custom logs inside the docs framework, you only need to implement the Log method simply.
+When your business logic needs to use custom logs inside the kratos framework, you only need to implement the Log method simply.
 keywords:
   - Go
   - Kratos